-First disadvantage is related to the usage of the ultrasonic sensor.
+The first disadvantage is related to the usage of the ultrasonic sensor.
 Trash is non-uniformly distributed inside the container.
 Simple distance measurement leads to false fill level measurement.
 Although several software procedures were proposed to increase the accuracy of this sensor, unfortunately, results remain poor.
-By using multiple sensors, fill level can be determined more precisely, however the cost of the system also increases.
+By using multiple sensors, the fill level can be determined more precisely, however, the cost of the system also increases.
 So, this is usually not a commercially preferred solution.

-Second disadvantage of the current solution is that it is partial and incomplete.
+The second disadvantage of the current solution is that it is partial and incomplete.
 The waste management cycle starts with the garbage being produced, then it gets disposed at the local trash bins or other garbage collection points.
-Afterwards, it is being collected by a garbage collecting company and brought to garbage depot where it is being sorted and sent for recycling, destruction (burning) or storage.
-A complete waste management should be involved in trash bin fill level measurement, route optimization of the trucks and contribution to the recycling process by easing out the sorting process, which is currently manual and slow.
+Afterward, it is being collected by a garbage collecting company and brought to garbage depot where it is being sorted and sent for recycling, destruction (burning), or storage.
+Complete waste management should be involved in trash bin fill level measurement, route optimization of the trucks, and contribution to the recycling process by easing out the sorting process, which is currently manual and slow.
 Current smart waste management services do not offer any solution with regard to the recycling process.

-Recycling of trash is a complex task.
-Obstacles that may be encountered in implementation of this task are as follows;
+Recycling trash is a complex task.
+Obstacles that may be encountered in the implementation of this task are as follows;

 - recyclables are distributed throughout the city (municipality) and collection of recyclables and other materials is complicated;